arcan1s/ahriman/docs/architecture.rst

 Enumerations
 ^^^^^^^^^^^^

-All enumerations are derived from ``str`` and ``enum.Enum``.
+All enumerations are derived from ``enum.StrEnum``.
 Integer enumerations in general are not allowed, because most of operations require conversions from string variable.
-Derivation from string class is required to make json conversions implicitly (e.g. during calling ``json.dumps`` methods).
+Derivation from string based enumeration is required to make json conversions implicitly (e.g. during calling ``json.dumps`` methods).

 In addition, some enumerations provide ``from_option`` class methods in order to allow some flexibility while reading configuration options.